Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Recon.md

      ./massdns -r ../lists/resolvers.txt  subdomain.txt -o S -w output.txt
      cat massdns.txt | sed 's/A.*// ; s/CN.*// ; s/\..$//' > output.txt

-  ### httprobe
-   Take a list of domains and probe for working http and https servers

   ## waybackurls
    waybackurls find subdomain,Endpoints,Tokens & secrets,IDs and secret files

      cat subdomain.txt | waybackurls > [filename]

+   ### httprobe
+   Take a list of domains and probe for working http and https servers

    ### gospider
    that helps you to enumerate all endpoints on your target!

-      gospider
+   gospider -S sites.txt -o output

   ### This tool generates a combination of domain names from the provided input